ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 AbortGroup terminates a Connection and any other Connections that are entangled with this one in a Connection Group without delivering any remaining Messages.
+When the AbortGroup Action has finished, all Connections in the group will send a ConnectionError Event, indicating local Abort as a reason.

 ~~~
 Connection.AbortGroup()